Procurement Glossary

 Conclusion on the technology radar analysis

-The technology radar is an indispensable strategic tool for modern purchasing.
+The technology radar is an indispensable strategic tool for modern Procurement.
 It not only enables the early identification and evaluation of new technologies, but also creates the basis for future-oriented procurement decisions.
 Through systematic monitoring and agile adaptability, companies can secure competitive advantages and minimize innovation risks.
 Success lies in the balance between proactive technology adaptation and careful risk assessment.